karthikraja95/academic-kickstart/content/post/ml-production/index.md

 In ML Research, the datasets we work with are often **cleaned and well-formatted**, which allows us to focus on developing and training models.
 Research Datasets are **static** by nature so that the researchers can use them to benchmark new architectures and techniques.
 In research, we mostly work with **historical data**, and we won't often serve our models to users.

 In ML Production, there might be a case you don't have an excellent dataset to start with.
 Even if the data is available, it is **messy, noisy, unstructured and constantly shifting over time**.
 Annotated labels, if there are any, are **sparse, imbalanced, outdated, or incorrect**.
 Changing project or business requirements might require adding another label class or merging two existing label classes.
 If we work with users' data, we'll also have to think about **privacy and regulatory concerns**.

+## 4. Ethics and Fairness

+In my opinion, almost everyone or someone in our life might already be a victim of biased Machine Learning algorithms without even knowing it.
+For example:

+- Loan application might be rejected because the ML algorithm picks on your zip code, which incorporates biases about the socio-economic background.
+- A resume might be ranked lower because the ranking system employers use picks on your name.
+For example, Bob can get more preference than Xin Lee.
+- The mortgage might get a higher interest rate because it relies partially on credit scores, which reward the rich and punish the poor.

+[Other examples of ML biases in the real world](https://weaponsofmathdestructionbook.com/) are predictive policing algorithms, personality tests administered by potential employers, and college ranking.

+**ML algorithms don’t predict the future but encode the past, perpetuating the biases in the data and more.** When *ML algorithms are deployed at scale, they can discriminate against people at scale.* For example, A human might only make incorrect judgments about a few individuals at a time.
+In that case, an ML algorithm can make incorrect judgments about millions in split seconds.
+[McKinsey & Company research in 2019](https://www.mckinsey.com/featured-insights/artificial-intelligence/tackling-bias-in-artificial-intelligence-and-in-humans), **revealed only 13% of the large companies surveyed said they are taking steps to mitigate risks to equity and fairness, such as algorithmic bias and discrimination.**

+## 5. Interpretability and Explainable AI

+First of all, **Interpretability and Explainability is essential for users, both business leaders and end-users, to understand why a decision is made so that they can trust a model and detect potential biases as mentioned above**.
+Second, it’s important for Machine Learning engineers and developers to debug and improve a model.

+Since most ML research is still evaluated on a single objective like model performance, researchers aren’t incentivized to work on model interpretability and explainability.
+However, *Interpretability isn’t just optional for most ML use cases in the industry, but a requirement.*

+Just because Interpretability is a requirement doesn’t mean everyone is doing it.
+According to [Stanford](https://hai.stanford.edu/research/ai-index-2019), as of 2019, only **19% of large companies are working to improve the explainability of their algorithms.**